The Dangers of Binge Drinking

 Loss of control.
-The person finds it difficult to stop drinking once he or she starts.
-He or she may be unable to consistently abstain or exhibit behavioral control of drinking.
+The person finds it hard to stop drinking once he or she starts.
+He or she may be unable to consistently stay away from alcohol or control his or her drinking.

 Tolerance.
 The person finds he or she needs to drink more alcohol to get high.

-Diminished recognition of the consequences of continued drinking.
+Less and less awareness of the outcome of continued drinking.

-Most alcoholics don't have the willpower to stop drinking and need outside assistance to recover from their disease.
+Most alcoholics don't have the willpower to stop drinking and need outside help with their disease.

-Recent research has shown that many people may inherit a vulnerability to alcoholism.
-Environmental factors, such as peers and the availability of alcohol, also are significant influences.
+Recent research has shown that many people may inherit a tendency toward alcoholism.
+People are also influenced by peers and the availability of alcohol.

 Brain development in young adults

-Most of the college students engaging in binge drinking are still at a vulnerable stage of brain development, which can last through age 21 to age 25..
-This puts them at greater risk for the toxicities and consequences of drinking.
-This is in addition to the direct effects of alcohol on judgment and loss of control.
-The high of binge drinking now can lead to a more dangerous, unhealthy path in the future.
-It can even be lethal.
+Most of the college students engaging in binge drinking still have developing brains, which can last through age 21 to age 25.
+This puts them at greater risk for the poisons and consequences of drinking.
+Judgment and control are also affected by drinking.
+A large amount of binge drinking now can lead to a more dangerous, unhealthy path in the future.
+It can even be deadly.